PJWalker/daggerheart/content/PCs/Valeria Dumont.md

 # Questions
 * What is your rune ward? %% (Can it have come from Yanna?) %%
-* What is your Elementalist element?
+* What is your Elementalist element? – Earth

 %%
 You had known Yanna from your time together in the [[Loom of Lysara]].
 You'd always been fastitious in your studies, while hhe was much more of a wildcard, working in fits and spurts on whatever topic caught his fancy.